catervers/deepstream-ws/README.md

 # deepstream-ws
 This connector allow to access deepstream events API in a REST api way

+## Disclaimer
+This project is the result of a boring saturday evening, it's offered as is.

 ## Basic concepts
 Deepstream provides and easy way to do publish-subscribe, this connector uses the concept of **path**, there's some examples of valid values: